 Virgen del Carmen – Castillo de la Duquesa and Sabinillas

-The first date for your diary is Saturday 13th of July, where there’s the build up to the main day on Tuesday, with some games for kids in Plaza Miramar at 11am.
-That’s followed by a “moraga” lunch at 13.00 where you can enjoy some traditional fish cooked espeto style in the Parque de Huerto.
-In the evening there will be live music at 18.00 followed by the crowning of the carnival Queens and Princesses in the Parque del Huerto.
+The first event is Saturday, July 13th, with kids' games at Plaza Miramar at 11am, followed by a "moraga" lunch at 1pm featuring traditional fish cooked espeto style in Parque de Huerto.
+Enjoy live music at 6pm and the crowning of the carnival Queens and Princesses.

 Fiestas Patronales Santa Ana – Manilva Village 26/07